scanny/python-pptx/docs/dev/analysis/tbl-merge.rst

 Use Case: Interrogate table for merged cells::

     def iter_merge_origins(table):
+        """Generate each merge-origin cell in *table*.

+        Cell objects are ordered by their position in the table, left-to-right, top-to-bottom.
+        """
         return (cell for cell in table.iter_cells() if cell.is_merge_origin)

     def merged_cell_report(cell):
-        return (
+        """Return str summarizing position and size of merged *cell*.""" return (
             'merged cell at row %d, col %d, %d cells high and %d cells wide'
             % (cell.row_idx, cell.col_idx, cell.span_height, cell.span_width)
         )

+    # ---Print a summary line for each merged cell in *table*.---
     for merge_origin_cell in iter_merge_origins(table):
         print(merged_cell_report(merge_origin_cell))